getify/foi-lang/formalization-work/Foi-Specification.md

 Effects and handlers are the substrate; generators are a specialized surface built on the same substrate.
 All three mechanisms share a common shape: a *computation* runs, some position in that computation *suspends* the current work and hands a value to an outer scope, and the outer scope decides what value flows back in as the suspension's result.

 The mechanisms differ in **who observes the suspension**.
-Effects performed inside a handler resume with the arm's return value invisibly.
+Effects performed inside a handler resume via the arm's `ret(...)` invocation invisibly.
 From userland's point of view, the perform site is an ordinary expression that produces a value; no userland code between perform and resume can run.
 Generators are the opposite: each yield is a perform whose resume waits until *some external agent calls `.next()`*, which means arbitrary userland code can execute between suspend and resume.
 Generators are the sole userland-observable pause point; every other effect is asynchronous only in the invisible-to-userland sense.

 This observability distinction motivates why generators (and only generators) receive dedicated surface sugar (`<::` for Yield).
 Every other effect uses the general perform form because there is no ergonomic pull toward a shortened perform-site: userland cannot observe the pause, so no idiom needs to make it visually terse.